 The Preseli Mountains, or Preseli Hills, whichever you prefer, rise out of the landscape to 536m in the northern half of Pembrokeshire and are in complete contrast to the relative lowlands of the south.

 The landscape is wild moorland, heath and grassland and is home to a wide range of plants and invertebrates some of them quite rare.

 The hills are the ideal location for some great walking away from the coastline.
 For the best views in Pembrokeshire, pull on your sturdy shoes and take the short walk to Foel Eryr where the 360-degree panorama leads the eye across the sea to Ireland and Snowdonia, if it’s a clear day.

 For a longer stroll right across the spine of the Preseli Hills try The Golden Road.
 At 8 miles, this ancient track follows a route that is said to date back to the Neolithic period, 5,000 years ago and the main route for travellers in prehistory to and from Ireland.

 The Preseli Mountains are sparsely populated but there are a few hamlets and villages dotted over the hills.
-The northern edge of the hills features a deep wooded valley, the Gwaun Valley.
-The village of Llanychaer is home to the famous ‘Bessie’s’ pub where beer is still served from the barrel and in a jug and also Rosebush, with its local pub made of zinc.
+The village of Pontfaen in the Gwaun Valley is home to the famous ‘Bessie’s pub where beer is still served from the barrel and in a jug and also Rosebush, with its community pub made of zinc.